 If you find that your phone hardly ever has space for new pictures and videos, join the club!
 The good thing is that it’s really easy to free up storage space on your Android phone.

-Since the Android 7.1 update, Android users have been able to automate the storage-saving process by using the Smart Storage feature.
-But even if you don’t have that tool, the following easy steps can save you plenty of space on most Android phones.
+Since late 2016, Android users have been able to automate the storage-saving process by using the Smart Storage feature.
+But even if your phone is older and you don’t have that tool, the following steps can save you some space on most Android phones.

 First step: find out what’s taking up all your phone’s storage space.